Aliases for TNFRSF21 Gene

 GeneCards Summary for TNFRSF21 Gene

-TNFRSF21 (Tumor Necrosis Factor Receptor Superfamily, Member 21) is a Protein Coding gene.
+TNFRSF21 (Tumor Necrosis Factor Receptor Superfamily Member 21) is a Protein Coding gene.
 Diseases associated with TNFRSF21 include diffuse infiltrative lymphocytosis syndrome and alzheimer disease.
-Among its related pathways are Akt Signaling and PAK Pathway.
+Among its related pathways are Metabolism and Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha).
 An important paralog of this gene is TNFRSF14.

 UniProtKB/Swiss-Prot for TNFRSF21 Gene